cjunho/junho/_pages/about.md

   - /about.html
 ---

-I am a postdoctoral researcher at mathematical science department, Korea Advanced Institute of Science and Technology.
+I am a postdoctoral researcher at mathematical science department, Korea Advanced Institute of Science and Technology (KAIST).

 Eureka moment.
 That is one of the fundamental motivations for studying mathematics.
 Specifically, I believe that we can encounter eureka moments by identifying unknown solutions of partial differential equations (PDEs) from known data.
-Accordingly, my research topics are: 1) machine learning methodology for fast and general-purpose PDE solvers; and 2) the mathematical modeling and simulation of ocean wave dynamics.
+Accordingly, my research topics are: 1) machine learning methodology for fast and general-purpose PDE solvers; and 2) the mathematical modeling and simulation of ocean wave dynamics. [qwe] (https://academicpages.github.io/files/paper3.pdf)

 Machine learning methodology for fast and general-purpose PDE solvers
 ======